p-i-z/TeX-xclangspec/README.md

 It was originally created by Patrick Iglesias-Zemmour and has been updated and improved in collaboration with Google's Gemini to support modern Xcode versions and provide more intelligent highlighting.

+*(Optional: Add a new screenshot of the highlighter in action here.)*

 ## Features

 *   **Intelligent Command Highlighting:** Recognizes and separately colors: